-Beleaguered Google faces day in court as Biden cracks down on monopolies
+Google antitrust lawsuit 2023: The tech giant heads to court as Biden cracks down on monopolies

 It took Microsoft even longer.
 While the company avoided being broken up in the legal battle, which centred around its dominance of the PC market, the years of litigation have been cited as a key reason why the company missed out on a new generation of technology such as internet search, social media and smartphones.

-This week, a courtroom in Washington DC will host the biggest tech monopoly case since the US government came close to breaking up Microsoft a quarter of a century ago.
+This week, starting on Tuesday, a courtroom in Washington DC will host the biggest tech monopoly case since the US government came close to breaking up Microsoft a quarter of a century ago.
 Its subject is Google, one of the companies that took the innovation crown from Gates’ business.

 Google is being sued by the US Justice Department under the same 19th century law used to go after Microsoft, and is accused of using similar tactics.
 In this case, prosecutors allege that the company used a web of illegal deals to freeze out competitors to its search engine, cementing its own vice-like grip over the web.